-Education Service may share photographs/films with the press, for example, prize giving or P1 class photos and require your consent to do this.
+Education Service may share photographs/films/audio recordings with the press, for example, prize giving or P1 class photos and require your consent to do this.
 It is important to note that press and media organisations may publish photos online and to their social media sites also.

 Joint Partnership Sharing of Photos and Videos